Tommypop2/begit/README.md

 # Begit

-A smaller and lighter degit alternative with typescript support.
+A smaller and lighter degit alternative with Typescript support.

 ## Features